Making the UK greener, one house at a time

 What is a data centre?

-Imagine the sheer vastness of every information and data that feeds into the internet daily.
+Imagine the sheer vastness of every piece of information and data that feeds into the internet daily.
 All of that data has to be processed and stored securely somewhere!

 Like how we store photos, videos or files on our computer or an external storage device, data centres do this on a large scale.
 However, this amount of technical energy comes with issues, and overheating is a significant concern.